 - 1. Launch a web browser. - 2.
 In the address field of your web browser, enter the IP address of the switch.
 The login page displays. - 3.
-In the Login Name field, enter admin as the user name, in the Password field, enter your local device password, and click the Login button.
+In the Login Name field, enter admin as the user name, in the Password field, enter your local device password, and click the AV UI Login button.
 The first time that you log in, no password is required.
 However, you then must specify a local device password to use each subsequent time that you log in.
-The Overview page displays.

-4. Select Configure > AVB License.

-The AVB License page displays.

-5. To the right of the license, click the trashcan icon.

-A confirmation window displays

-The license is deleted.

-7. To deactivate the license on the switch, restart the switch by clicking the Reboot link in the upper right of the page.

-8. Click the Yes button.
+The Overview page displays. - 4.
+Select Configure > AVB License.
+The AVB License page displays. - 5.
+To the right of the license, click the trashcan icon.
+A confirmation window displays - 6.
+Click the Delete button.
+The license is deleted. - 7.
+To deactivate the license on the switch, restart the switch by clicking the Reboot link in the upper right of the page.
+A pop-up window displays a warning. - 8.
+Click the Yes button.
 The switch restarts.
 During the restart process, do not power down the switch.